 No matter where you live, these succulent, buttery lobster tails are just a few minutes away.
-Here in Wisconsin, we use frozen lobster with delicious results, but if you're near the ocean, by all means, use fresh! —Lauren Knoelke, Milwaukee, Wisconsin
+Here in Iowa, we use frozen lobster with delicious results, but if you're near the ocean, by all means use fresh! —Lauren McAnelly, Des Moines, Iowa

-- Broil 5-6 in. from heat until meat is opaque, 5-8 minutes.
-Season with salt and pepper to taste; serve with lemon wedges.
-Yield: 4 servings.
+Broil 5-6 in. from heat until meat is opaque, 5-8 minutes.
+Season with salt and pepper to taste.
+Serve lobster tails with lemon wedges.